 The simplest definition of a writer is someone who writes.
 Which basically means that most of us are writers.
 We all double-check our spelling on important emails and reread our clever Facebook posts.

 However, by that broad definition, then anyone who has boiled pasta for dinner is a chef!
 It really isn’t that simple.
 And it’s a question that tends to bother most unpublished or self-published authors and bloggers.
 Do we have the right to call ourselves writers if only about 10 people have read our work?
 How do you know if you’re a writer?

 Hobby versus Career

-We all have lots of hobbies.
+We all have hobbies.
 I like to sew, take long bike rides and grow vegetables.
-But I’m not quite ready to announce that I’m a seamstress, a pro cyclist or farmer.
+But I’m not quite ready to announce that I’m a seamstress, a pro cyclist or a farmer.
 While they are my hobbies, they don’t define who I am at this point in time.
 (Tour de France here I come!)

 Here are six ways to know if you’re a writer.
 I would say that each of these, individually, defines a “real” writer.
 And as you progress in your writing career you’ll probably achieve all six!

 - You work on developing your writing skills: Joni B. Cole defines a writer as someone who is willing to work hard on their writing.
 Writing is a craft.
 It requires time and commitment to learn how to write well.
 Whether you’re a corporate writer, blogger or novelist, it’s pretty easy to tell when someone has worked on developing their skills.

 - Someone unconnected to you has read your work: If someone who doesn’t know you and isn’t a friend of your mom’s, has read your work, then it means you are published.
 It could be in a magazine or on a blog, but if you have readers who don’t personally know you, then you’re definitely a writer!